PhilipNaveen/Microwave/README.md

 Microwave has a pretty basic instruction set, which is largely inspired by COW.
 These are the complete set of instructions:

--`mmm`: Start cooking.
+- `mmm`: Start cooking.
--`mMm`: Increase power level.
+- `mMm`: Increase power level.
--'mmM`: Decrease power level.
+- `mmM`: Decrease power level.
--`mMM`: Pause cooking.
+- `mMM`: Pause cooking.
--`Mmm`: Open the door.
+- `Mmm`: Open the door.
--`MMm`: Close the door.
+- `MMm`: Close the door.
 - `MmM`: Set timer.
--`MMM`: Check timer status.
+- `MMM`: Check timer status.
 - `beep`: emit a beep sound.
--`Beep`: Emit multiple beep sounds.
+- `Beep`: Emit multiple beep sounds.
--`beeP`: Pause cooking and prompt for user input.
+- `beeP`: Pause cooking and prompt for user input.
--`BEEP`: Print the timer countdown.
+- `BEEP`: Print the timer countdown.

 ### Memory Manipulation

 To make this language as basic as possible, i.e., easy to write for but excruciating to write in, we try and achieve completeness using memory manipulation commands:

--'mMm`: Move the memory pointer to the left.
+- `mMm`: Move the memory pointer to the left.
--'mmM`: Move the memory pointer to the right.
+ `mmM`: Move the memory pointer to the right.
 - `MMM`: Reset the memory block to 0.

 ### Input and Output